|

 to run CommView for WiFi?

-A. No, you can open
+A. No, you can

-click OK to run the program.
+and click OK to run the program.
 Under Windows Vista and higher,

 CommView is automatically launched with elevated rights.